iotaledger/iota-wiki/docs/participate/support-the-network/become-a-node-operator.md

 ---
-title: Getting started as a node
+title: Become a node operator
 description: Running a node is the best way to use IOTA.
 This topic provides a checklist of steps for running a reliable node.
 ---